martincf/lightbox/_posts/2018-03-07-lightbox-gallery.md

 - Since Lightbox runs a darkroom, we have the facilities to print your work for the exhibit – this could form part of our collaboration together
 - Exhibits will likely last around 6 weeks

 Over the next few weeks we'll update this website to reflect more details and progress.
-If you think you've got something worth working together on then [email us](mailto:info@lightbox.photo) and we'll get talking.
+If you think you've got something worth working together on then [email me](mailto:info@lightbox.photo) and we'll get talking.